 According to the update page on Fujifilm’s website, the company plans another firmware update in June.
 This will allow the Q button to be used as a Function button.
 It will also allow photographers to disable the Q button and adds it as a choice in the Function (Fn) Settings.
 This means that the Quick menu could be activated by pressing a different Fn button.

 I’d like to see an option to use the Q button but for it to require a 1-second press to activate the Quick menu.

 Fujifilm has kept the size and resolution of the X-T30’s electronic viewfinder the same as the X-T20’s.
 That means it’s a 0.39-inch OLED with 2,360,000 dots.
 However, the manufacturer says it’s brighter and smoother, with a refresh rate of 100fps in boost mode.

-I found it gives a nice clear view with plenty of detail.
-I’ll have to wait until I get a full-production sample in for testing to try it with a moving subject.
-The boosted frame rate should make is easier to follow fast subjects as well as make the viewing experience more natural.
+I find it gives a nice clear view with plenty of detail.
+The boosted frame rate also makes is easy to follow fast subjects while the viewing experience is more natural.

 Beneath the viewfinder, the 3-inch tilting screen provides an alternative means of composing and reviewing images.
-With 1,040,000 dots, this provides a decent view although the pre-production sample I had seemed to show images a little warmer than the EVF and the final images in its default set-up.
+With 1,040,000 dots, this provides a decent view and the preview is a good match for the captured images.